 About Breaking Barriers

-Now in its 16th year, Breaking Barriers: In Sports, In Life is a baseball-themed character education program developed by Major League Baseball and Scholastic Inc. Using America's sport, baseball, as the metaphor for life, the curriculum is based on the values demonstrated by barrier breaker Jackie Robinson: Determination, Commitment, Persistence, Integrity, Justice, Courage, Teamwork, Citizenship, and Excellence.
+Beginning its 20th year, Breaking Barriers: In Sports, In Life is a baseball-themed character education program developed by Major League Baseball and Scholastic Inc. Using America's sport, baseball, as the metaphor for life, the curriculum is based on the values demonstrated by barrier breaker Jackie Robinson: Determination, Commitment, Persistence, Integrity, Justice, Courage, Teamwork, Citizenship, and Excellence.

-Breaking Barriers has reached more than 19 million youth and 2.7 million educators in the United States, Canada and Puerto Rico.
-Using baseball-themed activities, the program is designed to give children in grades 4-8 strategies to deal with barriers and challenges in their lives.
+Breaking Barriers has reached more than 27 million youths and 3.6 million educators in the United States, Canada and Puerto Rico.
+Using baseball-themed activities, the program is designed to give children in grades 4-9 strategies to deal with barriers and challenges in their lives.
 Winners receive a variety of prizes.